-16. Report on the implementation of the Science Strategic Plan for 2015-2020 in 2018 and work plan for 2019, which includes the update of the stock assessment software catalogue for those software that have available web pages this site provides updated links to the developers repositories of each catalogued entry.
+16. Report on the implementation of the Science Strategic Plan for 2015-2020 in 2018 and work plan for 2019, which includes the update of the stock assessment software catalogue

 The SCRS provided the Commission a mid-term review of the progress towards the Science Strategic Plan for 2015-2020 in 2017.
 No new assessment of progress has been conducted in 2018.
 The SCRS Chair will lead a final review of progress in the year of finalization of the plan in 2020 and will develop a new plan for the period 2021-2025.